ionelmc/django-monkey-team/README.rst

 PyCrypto is required.

-Known to work on Django 1.4 / Python 2.7
+The project has been tested on Django 1.3, 1.4 and trunk with Python 2.6 and 2.7.

 |status|_